JackDanna/FogentRoleplayTemplate/README.md

 |        4        |                           Ultron or Skynet                           |
 |        5        |                        Dr. Manhattan or Athena                        |

-- INT is a character's mental and spiritual durability.
-In combat, for every point in INT a character can reduce a victory level achieved against them from a spiritual or psychic damage type once every combat encounter.
-Outside of combat, a character can reduce a spiritual or psychic damage type injury against them as many times as they want, granted there is a couple minutes of downtime between each injury.
 - Starting at level 0, for every increase/decrease in INT level a player character receives, they gain/lose skill points equal their new INT level.
 For example, a character who increases their INT from 0 to 1 would have gained skill point.
 If they then increased their INT to Level 2, they would gain 2 skill points, for a total of 3 gained skill points from their INT.
+- A character with positive INT is more resistant/durable against psychic/spiritual damage types.
+In combat, for every positive point in INT a character can reduce a Victory Level achieved against them once every combat encounter.
+Outside of combat, for every positive point in INT a character can reduce an injury against them as many times as they want, granted there is a couple minutes of downtime between each injury.
+- A character with negative INT is less resistant/durable against psychic/spiritual damage types.
+In combat, for every negative point in INT the Narrator can increase a Victory Level achieved against them once every combat encounter.
+Outside of combat, for every negative point in INT the Narrator can increase an injury against a character as many times as they want.

 ### Charisma (CHA)